Teaching-Class-Projects-Highlights/2026-Spring-CAP5638-YOUR-PROJECT-NAME/README.md

 The **Excellence in Innovation Award Program** recognizes the most outstanding student projects from our course.
 Selected teams will be:

-- 📌 **Featured permanently** in this GitHub organization as a public showcase
+- 📌 **Featured semi-permanently** in this GitHub organization as a public showcase
 - 🎓 **Officially endorsed** by the instructor — a credible, verifiable addition to your résumé
 - 🏅 **Awarded a certificate** of excellence to celebrate your hard work